kyuupichan/aiorpcX/docs/socks.rst

               flags=0, timeout=30.0)

      Connect to (host, port) through the proxy in the background.
-     When successful, the coroutine returns a ``(transport, protocol)`` pair and sets the proxy attributes :attr:`host`, :attr:`port` and :attr:`peername`.
+     When successful, the coroutine returns a ``(transport, protocol, address)`` triple, and sets the proxy attribute :attr:`peername`.

-     * If *resolve* is :const:`True`, *host* is resolved locally rather than by the proxy.  *family*, *proto*, *flags* are the optional address family, protocol and flags to be passed through to `loop.getaddrinfo()`_.
+     * If *resolve* is :const:`True`, *host* is resolved locally rather than by the proxy.  *family*, *proto*, *flags* are the optional address family, protocol and flags passed to `loop.getaddrinfo()`_ to get a list of remote addresses.
 If given, these should all be integers from the corresponding :mod:`socket` module constants.

      * *ssl* is as documented for `loop.create_connection()`_.

+     If successfully connected the :attr:`_address` member of the protocol is set.
+If *resolve* is :const:`True` it is set to the successful address, otherwise ``(host, port)``.

      If connecting takes more than *timeout* seconds an :exc:`asyncio.TimeoutError` exception is raised.